Cox rings over nonclosed fields: Introduction

-A variety $X$ over a nonclosed field $k$ might have no Cox ring, or it might have several nonisomorphic Cox rings of the same type.
-To construct a Cox ring of a variety over a nonclosed field $k$, the idea is to perform any of the constructions sketched in Section~\ref{sec:intro_def} over $\kbar$ in a Galois-equivariant way.
-This should give a Cox ring over $\kbar$ together with an action of $\galois:=\gal(\kbar/k)$.
-Then Galois descent gives a Cox ring over $k$.
+Because of the existence of nontrivial automorphisms, a variety $X$ over a nonclosed field $k$ might have no Cox ring (see Example~\ref{exa:nonexistence}), or it might have several nonisomorphic Cox rings of the same type, which can be obtained from one such Cox ring by twisting by cocycles.

-The existence criteria for universal torsors and torsors under quasitori over smooth varieties via certain $\galois$-equivariant splittings \cite{MR899402}, \cite[Theorem~2.3.4, Corollary~2.3.10]{MR1845760} lead to Cox sheaves and Cox rings via Theorem~\ref{introduction:theorem:classification}.
-It turns out that these splittings allow us to construct Cox sheaves and Cox rings directly also for certain singular varieties; see Construction \ref{construction:cox_sheaf_splitting_U}.
-This gives existence criteria and constructions for universal torsors and torsors under quasitori in a more general setting.